jetbrains-academy/kotlin-onboarding-introduction/Hangman/isCorrectInputFunction/task.md

   The length of your guess should be 1!
 Try again!
   ```

-- inform the user if the input it not an english letter:
+- inform the user if the input is not an English letter:
   ```text
     You should input only English letters!
 Try again!
     ```